apache/spark/docs/integration.rst

 - :ref:`DataprocClusterCreateOperator` : Create a new cluster on Google Cloud Dataproc.
 - :ref:`DataprocClusterDeleteOperator` : Delete a cluster on Google Cloud Dataproc.
+- :ref:`DataprocClusterScaleOperator` : Scale up or down a cluster on Google Cloud Dataproc.
 - :ref:`DataProcPigOperator` : Start a Pig query Job on a Cloud DataProc cluster.
 - :ref:`DataProcHiveOperator` : Start a Hive query Job on a Cloud DataProc cluster.
 - :ref:`DataProcSparkSqlOperator` : Start a Spark SQL query Job on a Cloud DataProc cluster.